Performance-based navigation: Future developments

 It is likely that navigation applications will progress from 2-dimensional to 3-dimensional/4-dimensional applications, although time-scales and operational requirements are currently difficult to determine.
 Consequently, on-board performance monitoring and alerting is still to be developed in the vertical plane (vertical RNP) and ongoing work is aimed at harmonising longitudinal and linear performance requirements.
 Angular performance requirements associated with approach and landing will be included in the scope of PBN in the future.
 Similarly, specifications to support helicopter-specific navigation and holding functional requirements may also be included.

 Implementation examples

 Several civil aviation authorities and airports have adopted PBN procedures to improve efficiency and reduce environmental impact.
 In the United States, the Federal Aviation Administration (FAA) has expanded PBN deployments as part of its NextGen modernization program.
 At the local level, airports such as Naples Airport in Florida have tested new satellite-based arrival and departure procedures to reduce noise exposure and fuel use while maintaining safety standards.

+Beyond en-route and fixed-wing approach procedures, PBN concepts have been extended to rotorcraft operations and heliports.
+Satellite-based RNP AR and RNAV procedures tailored for helicopters have been used to provide instrument approaches to hospital heliports and low-level IFR routes in complex terrain, often using curved paths and radius-to-fix (RF) legs to maintain obstacle clearance while reducing noise and track miles.
+Procedure design organizations have also begun applying PBN techniques to vertiport concepts and advanced air mobility corridors, integrating RNP, GNSS augmentation and low-altitude airways into emerging vertical-lift operations.